-Southern California has many different climate zones caused by the land’s proximity to the ocean and elevation changes.
-The inland valley’s are warmer and drier than coastal areas.
-The city of Ojai is typically much warmer (~10-15 degrees) than Ventura in the summer, and in the winter Ojai is typically much cooler than Ventura.
-Add in the ocean currents, wind and ” climate chaos”, and it can get complicated.
+Southern California has many different climate zones based upon the land’s proximity to the ocean, elevation, precipitation, temperatures etc. The inland valley’s are typically warmer with less humidity than the coastal areas.
+For example, in the summer, the city of Ojai is typically much warmer (10-15 degrees) than the city of Ventura, and in the winter Ojai is typically much cooler with more rainfall than Ventura.
+Add in the ocean currents, fog, wind and “climate chaos”, and it can get complicated.

 Historic Climate ZONE Information is typically measured by USDA and others.

-For Ojai, Santa Paula and Fillmore: Sunset Zone 20 and 21, USDA Hardiness Zone of 9b and CA WUCOLS Zone 4
+For Ojai, Santa Paula and Fillmore: Sunset Zone 20 and 21, CA WUCOLS Zone 4, USDA Hardiness Zone of 9b.

-For Oxnard, Ventura, Carpenteria and Santa Barbara: Sunset Zone 23 and 24, USDA Hardiness Zone of 10a and CA WUCOLS Zone 3
+For Oxnard, Ventura, Carpenteria and Santa Barbara: Sunset Zone 23 and 24, CA WUCOLS Zone 3, USDA Hardiness Zone of 10a.

-The influence of temperature is also important to your plants—some wilt and die at below freezing temperatures (bougainvillea), and some need freezing temperatures in order to flower and bear fruit.
+The influence of temperature is also important to your plants—some wilt and die at below freezing temperatures (bougainvillea), and some need freezing temperatures (chill hours) in order to flower and bear fruit.

 MORE DETAILS HERE

-USDA Plant Hardiness Zone is the AVERAGE annual low temperature in F the plants can tolerate
+USDA Plant Hardiness Zone is the AVERAGE annual low temperature (in Fahrenheit) the plants can tolerate

 USDA Plant Hardiness Zone: Zip Code 93023 is in Zone 9b : 25 to 30 (F)